renz45/mandrill_mailer/README.md

 # Mandrill Mailer gem
-MandrilMailer class for sending transactional emails through mandril.
+MandrillMailer class for sending transactional emails through Mandrill.
 Only template based emails are supported at this time.

 ## Usage